Emergency Preparedness

 There are lots of ways to prepare:

-• Make sure that the patient’s phone has important numbers on “speed dial," including 911, yourself, other family, friends and support people, healthcare providers, and neighbors.
+• Make sure that the patient’s phone has important emergency numbers on “speed dial," including 911, yourself, other family, friends and support people, healthcare providers, and neighbors.

 • Keep an up-to-date medication record for the patient on hand in case you need to speak with his or her healthcare providers.

 • Be sure you have the exact address of the patient in case you need to call an ambulance for him or her.
+Be prepared to tell emergency services how to enter the home and where a key is, if necessary.

 • Set up a phone tree to keep people in the patient’s support network up-to-date.